-In 2015, the city replaced its DCEITC for childless workers as a fixed percentage of the EITC with a formula that appreciably increased both the local credit amounts and maximum eligible income.
+In 2015, the city replaced its DC EITC policy for childless workers as a fixed percentage of the Federal EITC with a formula that appreciably increased both the local credit amounts and maximum eligible income.
 In this new formula, the city applies the federal maximum credit amount to a much larger income range (\$6,600 to \$18,111) and the federal phase-out credit rate to higher income levels (\$18,111 to \$24,040).
-As shown in Figure 4, the DCEITC encompasses all city childless workers eligible for the EITC plus a substantially larger number of workers who earned between \$14,800 and \$24,040 in annual wage income in 2015.11
+As shown in Figure 4, the DCEITC encompasses all the city's childless workers eligible for the Federal EITC plus a substantially larger number of workers who earned between \$14,800 and \$24,040 in annual wage income in 2015.11